iamthiru/Node-js-JWT/Pupil/Just_Eyes_Modified_README.md

     * We allow it to find the best X,Y center locations and Radii for the first 15 frames (Since we are using 15FPS).
     * For the next incoming frames we use a window biasing technique, where we check if the X,Y and Radius lie in that allowable range.
 If yes then we allow it to detect that center and Radius; if not, then we bias it to use the last 5-10 frames average to detect the center co-ordinates and radius.
 This gives the algorithm a bit of freedom (if within the allowable window) and guides it to the correct radius range and center (if outside the window of tolerance).
     * After this we return the frame and the center location to the Iris detection Function which makes use of these paramters to detect the correct Iris circle and center.
+* ##### Colored Part:
+  * The Pupil detection follows the Iris detection in this case.
+Iris detection sends it frames with Iris region and center co-ordinates.
+  * The same process follows for Thresholding, Canny and cv2.HOUGH_CIRCLES.
+  * For the circles it finds:
+    * We use the Iris center co-ordinates as the pupils window to detect its center co-ordinates.
+If it lies inside that window then we allow it else we bias it to use the same center as that of the Iris.
+    * This allows it more freedom to detect the correct center and not drift away with Iris in case it fails.
+This guarantees robustness.

 ### IRIS DETECTION:
 * This function is also divided into 2 parts for handling NIR and COLOR Videos.
 * NIR Part: